 Mark Kusin – Committee

 Mark joined our board of management in 2015.
 Mark enjoys working in a volunteer capacity and has been volunteering with a number of groups and organisations for over 15 years.
-Mark brings with him a number of skills and wealth of experience and is looking forward to assisting CHC to remain the leading provider of in-home services to the South West community for the future.
+Mark brings with him a number of skills and a wealth of experience and is looking forward to assisting CHC to remain the leading provider of in-home services to the South West community for the future.

 Sue has worked in the health and community sector for over 20 years.
 With experience working in case management, community services management and social sciences Sue brings a wealth of experience to her role from the corporate sector and local government.